alexgaarciia/AIMathAnalysis/README.md

    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot-CoT/General%20instructions/level11.2.png" width = 600>
 </p>

-In this case, ChatGPT has correctly guessed that integrals are required to solve this problem.
+In this case, Wolfram has correctly guessed that integrals are required to solve this problem.
 As indicated in the PDF, the solution is doing the integral of x^2+x+4 between 1 and 3.
 To check if the answers were correct, the platform [Integral Calculator](https://www.integral-calculator.com/) was used.
 As observed, the results coincide:
 <p align = "center">
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/General%20instructions/Proofs/proof_level11.png" width = 500>
 </p>